moonstream-to/docs/docs/engine/mechanics/garden-of-forking-paths.md

 This process is repeated for each stage in the session until the session ends.

 Game masters may also associate a [Terminus](../../terminus.md) reward with each stage.
-If a stage has an associated reward, that token is minted to the staker of every NFT which makes choice at that stage after making the correct choice at the previous stage.
+If a stage has an associated reward, that token is minted to the staker of every NFT that makes a choice at that stage after making the correct choice at the previous stage.

 GOFP sessions can be *forgiving* or *unforgiving*.
 In an unforgiving session, player tokens which made an incorrect choice in the previous stage may not make a choice in the current stage